teuben/nemo/docs/source/trouble.rst

 ``No manual entry for XXX``

-No online manual page for this, although perhaps the MANPATH  environment variable has not been properly set, or your UNIX version does not support multiple man-root directories, in which case consult the manual page of man(1).
+No online manual page for this program, although perhaps the MANPATH  environment variable has not been properly set, or your UNIX version does not support multiple man-root directories, in which case consult the manual page of man(1).

 ``put_snap_XXX:   not implemented``